THE DALLES, Ore. – The Cascadia Earthquake – “the big one” – has been on Lynette Black’s mind for more than a decade.

 Scientists predict there is about a 37 percent chance that an earthquake of at least 8.0 magnitude will strike off the Pacific Northwest coast in the next 50 years.
 When it occurs, the historic temblor will devastate western Oregon.

-Black is an associate professor in OSU’s College of Public Health and Human Sciences and an Extension 4-H Youth Development faculty member in Wasco County.
+Black is an associate professor in OSU’s College of Health and an Extension 4-H Youth Development faculty member in Wasco County.
 She decided to develop an emergency preparedness curriculum for 4-H youths when she first heard about the Cascadia Earthquake in 2007 while in Clackamas County.

 Nearly 15 years later, Black is now leading the award-winning MyPI (My Preparedness Initiative) Oregon program, a leadership and educational outreach program training youths to help their communities during disasters.
 The curriculum integrates aspects of the federal CERT (Community Emergency Response Team) training.